aketza-ayo/java8-ocp-study-notes/#7 - Concurrency.md

 }
 ```

 This example is similar to our ealier polling implementation, but it does not use the Thread class directky.
 In part, this is the essence of the Concurrency API: to do complex things with threads without using Thread class directly.
 It also waits at most 10 seconds, throwing a TimeoutException if the task is not done.
 What is the return value of this task?
 As Future<V> is a generic class, the type V is determined by the return type of the Runnable method.
 Since the return type of Runnable.run() is void, the get() method always returns null.
 In the next section, you will see that there is  another task class compatible with ExecutorService that supports other return types.
 As you saw in the previous example, the get() method can take an optional value and enum type java.util.concurrent.TimeUnit.
-We represent the full list of TimeUnit values in the table below in increasin order of duration.
+We represent the full list of TimeUnit values in the table below in increasing order of duration.
 Note that numerous methods in the Concurrency API use the TimeUnit enum.
 The TimeUnit values are:
 - TimeUnit.NANOSECONDS
 - TimeUnit.MICROSECONDS
 - TimeUnit.MILLISECONDS